rh-chen/husqvarna/README.md

 1. Clone the project into catkin/src.
 2. 'catkin_make' in the catkin_ws folder.
 Make sure you have installed the HRP packages before.
 3. If you write 'rospack find husqvarna', the terminal should return the location of the installed package.
-4. Go to the husqvarna map, should be catkin_ws/src/husqvarna.
+4. Go to the husqvarna folder, should be catkin_ws/src/husqvarna.
 5. Run 'roslaunch husqvarna launch_drive.launch' and gazebo should start with an empty world, the husqvarna mower.

 ## Making the mower move